-- A parent/guardian who cancels within 7 business days of enrollment and before instruction begins receives all tuition monies - minus registration fee.
-Notice of this cancellation must be made in writing. - If a student does not qualify for enrollment due to testing, special needs, etc., by decision of the Administration, all paid tuition monies will be returned to the parent/guardian. - After instruction begins, tuition monies are not refundable and parent/guardian is liable for the full tuition.
+- A parent/guardian who cancels before the first day of school receives all tuition monies minus registration fee.
+Notice of this cancellation must be made in writing - If a student does not qualify for enrollment due to testing, special needs, etc., by decision of the Administration, a refund of tuition monies will be given. - After the first day of school, tuition monies are not refundable and parents are liable for the full tuition.